 - For the dual TIPS profiles, the biggest conflict potential (75%) is with the profile on the opposite end of the TIPS map: Technocrats vs. Promoters, Conceptualizers vs. Organizers, and Coaches vs. Experimenters.
 We can also predict the conflict likelihood with other profiles by considering the differences in style and values between each profile combination.

 - But what if you profile as an All-Rounder in TIPS?
 Well, All-Rounders feel home on all four TIPS bases, so they get along great with each other and well with everyone else (no issues with other All-Rounders, and 25% conflict potential with all other profiles).

 Would you like to learn more about TIPS?
 Are you interested in becoming TIPS-ed and revealing your personal TIPS innovator profile?
 Would you like to TIPS your team with our online personality test?
 Or maybe even learn about TIPS in an experiential 1-day training course, The TIPS Innovation Profiling Workshop?
 Contact us and let us know more about your needs and how we may support you.

 © Dr. Detlef Reis 2017.
 This article was published in parallel in the Bangkok Post under the same title on 14 September 2017.

 Acknowledgement: Robert “Alan” Black, Ph.D., a well-known US creativity coach for over four decades, was the person who brought to my attention how conflicts at work may relate to differences in people’s preferred cognitive styles.
-My estimates on the likelihoods of conflicts between certain bases and profiles align with Dr. Alan’s numbers, which he based on research findings in his Ph.D. thesis and observations in the field while facilitating workshops on creativity and his own cognitive profiling method (M.I.N.D.
+My estimates on the likelihoods of conflicts between certain bases and profiles align with Dr. Alan’s numbers, which he based on research findings in his Ph.D. thesis and observations in the field while facilitating for decades workshops on creativity and his own cognitive profiling method (M.I.N.D.
 Design).